spartanchick619/SocialNetworkNoSQL/README.md

 ## Contact

-For any questions, feel free to rweach out to me at rosa.m42@icloud.com
+For any questions, feel free to reach out to me at rosa.m42@icloud.com